Graph Reconstruction via MIS Queries: Independent Set Queries for Graph Reconstruction

-\end{lemma} \begin{proof} We consider the following probabilistic process: Let $G$ be an $n$-vertex graph obtained by inserting every potential edge into $G$ with probability $\frac{\Delta}{2(n-1)}$.
+\end{lemma} \begin{proof} We consider the following probabilistic process: Let $G=(A, B, E)$ be a bipartite $2n$-vertex graph with $|A| = |B| = n$ obtained by inserting every potential edge $ab \in A \times B$ into $G$ with probability $\frac{\Delta}{2n}$.
 Denote by $E$ the indicator random variable of the event that $G$ does not contain a vertex of degree larger than $\Delta$.